aws-samples/twinflow/README.md

 ## Instructions

 When the TwinFlow project is cloned, the three modules will appear as empty folders.
 In order to use the submodules, you must run two commands:
 * git submodule init to initialize local configuration file:

     ```bash
     git submodule init
     ```

-    * git submodule update to fetch all the data from that project and check out the appropriate commit listed in your superproject:
+* git submodule update to fetch all the data from that project and check out the appropriate commit listed in TwinFlow:

     ```bash
     git submodule update
     ```